Mohammad Jamali-Paqaleh

 Brigadier general Mohammad Jamali-Paqaleh (محمد جمالی پاقلعه) (1963–2013) was an Iranian commander in the Revolutionary Guards who died in Syrian civil war.

 Biography

-Jamali-Paqaleh was born in 1963 in Paqaleh in Shahr-e Babak County, Kerman Province.
+Jamali-Paqaleh was born in 1963 in Paqaleh in Shahr-e Babak County, Kerman province.
 When he was two years old, his father died.
 He completed primary school in the village and then migrated to Rafsanjan to continue his education.

 Iran–Iraq War

-Jamali-Paqaleh was a veteran of the Iran–Iraq War and was a member of the Sarallah division, the same division outfitted that had trained by General Qassem Soleimani.
+Jamali-Paqaleh was a veteran of the Iran–Iraq War and was a member of the Sarallah division, the same division outfitted that had trained by General Qasem Soleimani.
 He had participated in several operations such as Operation Tariq al-Qods, Fath ol-Mobin, Beit ol-Moqaddas, Ramadan, Dawn 8, and Karbala-5,4,1.

 Syrian Civil War

 The Iranian news outlet Mehr News Agency reported that Jamali voluntary went to Syria to protect the Sayyidah Zaynab Mosque and another holy shrine against Assad-opposing forces in the Syrian civil war.

 Jamali-Paqaleh was reported to have been killed by Syrian rebels either in the final days of October or early November 2013.
 He was buried on 5 November in Kerman with full military honors.